sonic1200/PimpMyJira/README.md

 # How To Install

-Please folow the Install Guide which is available here : TBD...
+Please folow the Install Guide which is available here : ['install'](https://github.com/sonic1200/PimpMyJira/blob/master/INSTALL.md)

 # Usage